supremeimposter/My-Vault/GATE/Digital-Logic/Combinational Circuits/Multiplexer and Demultiplexer.md

 date: 2024-03-02T17:49:00
 version:
   - DL-24
-last-revision: 2024-06-06T17:26:00
+last-revision: 2024-06-25T17:26:00
 notes-taken: true
 tags:
   - DigitalLogic/CombinationalCircuits
 ---
 # Multiplexer

-- Multiplexer (MUX) is a <mark style="background-color: #fff88f; color: black">data selector</mark> which works like a **bridge**.
+- Multiplexer (MUX) is a <mark style="background-color: #fff88f; color: black">data selector</mark>.
-- Every MUX is a $2^n \times 1$ MUX, where $n$ is the number of select lines or control inputs and there are $2^n$ number of inputs.
+- Every MUX is a $2^n \times 1$ MUX, where $n$ is the number of select lines or control inputs and there are $2^n$ number of data input lines and $1$ output line.
-- It is a combinational circuit which selects one of the $2^n$ data inputs are transmits the information from that line to the output line.
+- It is a combinational circuit which selects one of the $2^n$ data inputs are transmits the information to the output line.
-- Every MUX has only one output line (because it is the design of this digital circuit).

 > [!analogy]
 >> Think of MUX as a bridge where inputs are waiting at each gates and the control inputs check the ID number for each gateway.
 At a time, only one input can cross the bridge.